-The prior year summarized comparative information has been derived from The American Institute for Contemporary German Studies at The Johns Hopkins University, Inc. 2020 financial statements and, in my report dated 29 March 2021, I expressed an unqualified opinion on those financial statements.
-The prior year restatement described above in the Emphasis of Matter paragraph does not modify my opinion on the prior year financial statements.
+The prior year summarized comparative information has been derived from The American Institute for Contemporary German Studies at The Johns Hopkins University, Inc. 2022 financial statements and, in my report dated 11 January 2023, I expressed an unqualified opinion on those financial statements.